m-barthelemy/vpn-webauth/README.md

 - `OAUTH2CLIENTID`: Google or Microsoft Client ID. **Mandatory**.
 - `OAUTH2CLIENTSECRET`: Google or Microsoft Client Secret. **Mandatory**.
 - `OAUTH2TENANT`: Azure Directory tenant ID.
 Mandatory if `OAUTH2PROVIDER` is set to `azure`.
-- `REDIRECTDOMAIN`: the base URL that OAuth2 will redirect to after signing in.
-Default: http://`HOST`:`PORT`
-  > You need to set it to the user-facing endpoint for this application, for example https://vpn.myconpany.com.

-  > NOTE: You need to add this app redirect/callback endpoint (`REDIRECTDOMAIN/auth/google/callback` or `REDIRECTDOMAIN/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.

 ### Multi-Factor Authentication
   - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
 If enabled, users will have to choose one of the available MFA options (see below).